September 10

 The 55 Christians executed in Nagasaki in September 1622 were killed using two methods: some were burned, others beheaded — the authorities calculating which death suited which rank of offense.
 Among them were Jesuits, Dominicans, Franciscans, Japanese converts, and foreign missionaries.
 Japan's Tokugawa shogunate was systematically dismantling Christianity, which it saw as a destabilizing foreign influence.
 The executions were public, deliberate, and attended by thousands.
 Twenty-two of the 55 were beatified by the Catholic Church in 1867.
 The remaining 33 were beatified in 2008, nearly four centuries after the smoke cleared over Nagasaki.

-The Junta de Braços seized sovereignty from the Spanish crown, immediately enacting radical measures that birthed the…
+The Junta de Braços of Catalonia seized sovereignty from the Spanish crown on September 10, 1640, enacting revolution…

 Perry Wins at Lake Erie: U.S. Controls Great Lakes